JohnDSloan/erle-sandbox/readme.md

 (all animations will still work without taking this step above)

-navigate to the root myerlesandbox directory and migrate models to database:
+navigate to the root <strong>myerlesandbox</strong> directory and migrate models to database:

 ```sh
 ./manage.py migrate